JosnaTitus/Virtual-File-System/README.md

 In this project i have used system calls only.

 For FS_Baby_Step_1:-
-After you run the code the disk is created and then it ask the user if they want to store any file on disk.
+After you run the code, the disk is created and then it ask the user if they want to store any file on disk.
 If yes, a copy of it is made on the new disk.

 Commands for running the file-